Patron-in-chief, Commonwealth Games Australia

 David is an experienced Board Director with considerable business acumen gained from executive leadership roles and a portfolio of non-executive appointments in both ASX listed, private and not-for-profit organisations.
 Following a successful career in general management and finance and a current appreciation of corporate governance requirements, David has made valuable contributions to Boards across the health service, medical therapy and devices, biotech, software and FMCG sectors, and more recently the sport sector.
-He is currently the President of Squash Australia and also sits on the Boards of the Royal Children’s Hospital in Melbourne, Health & Patient Services Pty Ltd, the ANDAAT Foundation and Oculo, and the Caulfield Racecourse Reserve Trust.
+David has made valuable contributions to Boards across the health service, medical therapy and devices, biotech, software and FMCG sectors, and more recently the sport sector where he was President of Squash Australia for a number of years until 2019.

 David was elected to the CGA Board in 2018 for a two year term, is Chair of the CGA Finance & Audit Committee and a member of the Investment Committee for the Australian Commonwealth Games Foundation.